Chart Color Schemes

 Bundaberg is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Bundaberg's population, as of November 2025, is approximately 6,577.
-This figure represents an increase of 330 people since the 2021 Census, which reported a population of 6,247.
-The change is inferred from the estimated resident population of 6,554 in June 2024 and an additional 33 validated new addresses since the Census date.
-This results in a population density ratio of 1,074 persons per square kilometer.
-Population growth was primarily driven by overseas migration, contributing approximately 86.8% of overall population gains during recent periods.
+Bundaberg's population, as of February 2026, is approximately 6596 people.
+This figure represents an increase of 349 individuals since the 2021 Census, which reported a population of 6247 people.
+The change was inferred from the estimated resident population of 6554 in June 2024 and an additional 40 validated new addresses since the Census date.
+This results in a population density ratio of 1077 persons per square kilometer, similar to averages seen across locations assessed by AreaSearch.
+Overseas migration primarily drove population growth, contributing approximately 86.8% of overall population gains during recent periods.

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
-Considering projected demographic shifts, Bundaberg is expected to have a population increase just below the median of Australian non-metropolitan areas by 2041.
-The latest annual ERP population numbers project an expansion of 472 persons by then, reflecting a total increase of 6.8% over the 17 years.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 and based on 2022 data.
+Looking ahead, demographic trends suggest a population increase just below Australia's non-metropolitan median by 2041, with the area expected to grow by 472 persons, reflecting a gain of approximately 6.5% over the 17-year period based on the latest annual ERP population numbers.

 Frequently Asked Questions - Population